Home

 This is the conservative end of the spectrum for weight, since you have to squat a lot to make that equation give you a non-negative number.

 I also listen to my body carefully.
-If I can't do it with good form, or if it hurts me, then I'll switch to less weight or none altogether.
+If I can't do it with good form, or if it hurts me, then I'll switch to less weight or none at all.

 Safety first.